audunf/meshtastic_flutter/README.md

 # meshtastic_flutter
-Should it be names "Mutter"?
-Meshtastic Flutter.
+Should it be named "Mutter" - Meshtastic flUTTER?
 "Mutter" being "to talk in a quiet voice that is difficult to hear, especially because you are annoyed or embarrassed, or are talking to yourself".

 Routes and keeping the app bar/bottom nav bar: